raine/json-watch/README.md

 Takes a list of objects as JSON through stdin.

-The first execution will "prime the watch file" and won't print output.
+The first execution will "prime" the internal watch file (stored at `$HOME/.config/json-watch/watches/<name>`) with existing items and won't print output.

 On further executions, unseen JSON objects in the array will be printed to stdout as newline delimited JSON.